 The Redondo Beach City Prosecutor said no, but lowered the plea bargain terms to probation terminating upon our client paying the booking fee and court fine, which she lowered to $150, plus penalties and assessments (total of $750).

 Greg relayed the offer to the client, who accepted the offer.
-Greg was not happy with this offer, but the client could reduce his probation period to a single day if he promptly paid the booking fee and court fine, which the client agreed he would do.
+Greg was not happy with this offer, but the client could reduce his probation period to a single day if he promptly paid the booking fee and court fine, which the client agreed he would do and then did so.

 This case summary is meant to illustrate how offers vary by prosecutor and the facts, as this offer from the Redondo Beach City Prosecutor’s Office was made when our client did not follow our advice to attend ten AA meetings prior to the arraignment.
 The prosecutor present was also not the usual prosecutor from the Redondo Beach City Prosecutor’s Office, so the offer from her was unusual.